The main reason why an organization implements an employee advocacy program is to boost its reach on social

 In 2015, Millennials overtook the majority representation of the workforce, and by 2030 this hyper-connected, tech-savvy generation will make up 75% of the workforce.
 The ability to connect with and meet prospects online has never been easier.
 Where many go wrong is treating social networks like another sales channel.
 Today’s buyers don’t respond well to direct outreach from a salesperson.
 77% of B2B buyers said they did not talk with a salesperson until after they performed their own independent research.
 This statistic can seem a little discouraging.
 However, there’s an opportunity if done right.

-By changing the objective from selling to providing value, sales becomes less about sales and more about education.
+By changing the objective from selling to providing value, your sales teams become less about sales and more about education.
 When a salesperson shows dedication to providing useful information with no agenda, that can be turned into real value when leads become interested and want to know more about your company.

 Your prospects are in a new generation that focuses on more than just a user experience.

 They’re looking to build a relationship with a company they choose to partner with.
 Old sales tactics such as cold calling and bulk emailing come off as impersonal.
 Users want to feel unique, and your advocates are able to develop those relationships more effectively with social selling, tending to each current and future customer as needed.

 Company loyalty can be somewhat of a touchy subject.
 The days of getting a job and staying at one company for 20+ years seem to be long gone.
 Switching jobs every few years is the new norm, and if you’ve spoken with any HR professional, hiring and onboarding new employees is a huge drain on resources.